awsdocs/amazon-api-gateway-developer-guide/doc_source/create-regional-api.md

 }
 ```

- After completing the preceding steps, you can follow the instructions in [Set up an Edge\-Optimized API Using the AWS SDK for Node\.js](create-api-using-awssdk.md) to set up methods and integrations for this API\.
+ After completing the preceding steps, you can follow the instructions in [Set up an edge\-optimized API using the AWS SDK for Node\.js](create-api-using-awssdk.md) to set up methods and integrations for this API\.

-## Test a Regional API<a name="create-regional-endpoint-api-invoke-url"></a>
+## Test a regional API<a name="create-regional-endpoint-api-invoke-url"></a>

 Once deployed, the regional API's default URL host name is of the following format: